LedererLab/fMRI/Data/preprocessing_documentation.md

     end
 ```

+### Step 6.
+Removal of Temporal Patterns

+Remove temporal patterns in the data by applying the autoregressive integrated moving average model (ARIMA).

+The output of Step 6 is collected in the folder 'Data/PreproceedData`.

 ## Acknowledgements

-The above procedure was devised and implemented by
+The preprocessing and averaging procedure (Steps 1 thorough 5) was devised and implemented by

 * **[Zhang Min](mailto:chinazm@gmail.com)** Scientist at Mayo Clinic